rcanton/avs-workshop-guide/workshop-guide/module-2/module-2-task-7/index.md

   Task 7: Configure HCX and connect to vCenter
 ---

+## Configure On-Premises HCX

-In this section, we will integrate HCX Manager with the On-Premises vCenter
+In this section, we will integrate and configure HCX Manager with the On-Premises vCenter Server.

+### **Exercise 1: Complete Configuraiton of On-Premises HCX**

+#### Step 1: Connect vCenter Server

 ![](Mod2Task7Pic1.png)